 When you're seeking a career change, it's important to refocus your resume to reflect your new goals.
 That way, your resume and cover letter will both show that you're well qualified for a change in roles.
 Here are six tips for writing a powerful career change resume that will help you get started.

-Be prepared, as well, to discuss why you're transitioning, and the skills you will bring to prospective employers during job interviews.
+Be prepared, as well, to discuss in job interviews why you're transitioning and what skills you will bring to prospective employers.
 It's important to have a comprehensive and professional pitch that will impress the employer and convince them that you're a strong candidate for the job.